The Innovation ProjectSparking Dialogue & Designs to Develop Optimal K-12 Learning Environments

 Sparking Dialogue and Designs to Develop Optimal K-12 Learning Environments

-The pandemic has uncovered many inequitable flaws in our nation’s schools.
-The purpose of The Innovation Project (TIP) is to foster an academic discussion about the current educational climate and explore flexible and more optimal K-12 educational learning environments.
+The purpose of The Innovation Project (TIP) is to foster an academic forum about the current educational climate and explore flexible and more optimal P-12 educational learning environments.
 To that end, the focus of TIP is to inform and provide resources for parents, guardians, teachers, schools, and administrators regarding equitable environments and practices that lead to student success.

 “You cannot predict the future, but you can create it.”